ambiguousname/jackbox-custom-content/Readme.md

 I will try to work on adding additional OSes when I can!

-## To add the sample custom content:
+## To add the sample mod:
 Before installing, the sample content does have some content that could be considered adult.
 So be warned if you want to import it.

-- Install and run the Jackbox Custom Content executable at least once.
+- Install and run CustomBox.
 - Download this repository and extract the "Sample Content" folder somewhere.
 - You can either select: File->Import Mod and select the Sample Content folder, or:
-  - Find the mods folder in the same folder as the Jackbox Custom Content executable
+  - Find the mods folder in the same folder as CustomBox
   - Extract the "Sample Content" folder to the mods folder.
 - The content should show up in the mods side pane now.

-Just so you know, the sample custom content is meant to be played with other content in the mix (there isn't enough sample custom content to last a full game with 8 players).
+Just so you know, the sample mod is meant to be played with other content in the mix (there isn't enough sample content to last a full game with 8 players).

 ## Common things to watch out for:
 ### Tags